jundalisay/spblist/content/en/research/newton/principia/book-2/sec-02/prop-05.md

-+++
+---
+heading: Section 2
+title: "Projecticle"
-title= "Section 2= The motions of bodies that are  resisted in the duplicate ratio of the velocities" image= "/covers/principia.jpg" description= "" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png"
+description: "The motions of bodies that are  resisted in the duplicate ratio of the velocities"
-+++
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

 ## Proposition 5 Theorem 3